Should You Consult a Fiduciary Before Opening a Gold IRA? | Maitland Wealth

 How Maitland Wealth Fits Into the Process

-Maitland Wealth provides institutional-grade research on Gold IRA custodians, fee structures, storage protocols, and compliance frameworks.
+Maitland Wealth provides institutional-grade research on Gold IRA custodians, including providers we evaluate as part of our commercial research process, covering fee structures, storage protocols, and compliance frameworks.
 Our role is strictly educational and analytical — not advisory.

-Once you have consulted your fiduciary and determined that an allocation is appropriate, our Gold IRA Due Diligence Checklist can help you evaluate approved custodians using a structured, mathematically driven framework.
+Where a fiduciary review indicates that an allocation may be appropriate, our Gold IRA Due Diligence Checklist can help you evaluate approved custodians using a structured, mathematically driven framework.

-The objective is not to discourage alternative assets — it is to ensure that allocation decisions are intentional, structurally balanced, and aligned with your long-term retirement objectives.
+The purpose of this analysis is to contextualize alternative assets within a broader portfolio framework to ensure that allocation decisions are intentional, structurally balanced, and aligned with your long-term retirement objectives.